-Within the flatlining stats on volunteering, however, there’s a glimmer of hope.
 Increasingly, individuals are putting in their volunteer time within the workday, sanctioned–and often facilitated–by their employer.
-According to America's Charities, approximately four billion dollars is raised through workplace giving annually.
-An annual survey of over 270 corporations conducted by CECP revealed that 56 percent offered employees paid release time for volunteering in 2016.
-Clearly, we’ve come a long way since the days when do-gooders had to find time at night or on weekends to work in a soup kitchen or sit on a nonprofit board.
+An annual survey of over 250 corporations conducted by CECP revealed that 65 percent offered employees paid release time for volunteering in 2018.
+Clearly, we’ve come a long way since the days when do-gooders had to find time at night or on weekends to serve food at a shelter or sit on a nonprofit board.

 What gives?
 For starters, the merging of our professional and private lives has forced new approaches to work-life fit and encourages greater freedom to pursue personal interests within working hours.
 Suddenly, options for volunteering time on behalf of charities is a legitimate reason to request a longer lunch break or even a day off.
 Then, too, guided by shifting social and business norms, a growing number of companies are launching company-wide practices around charitable giving and volunteering, from payroll deductions and corporate matching to employer-supported service days and paid time off for volunteering.